Children's (Pediatric) Voiding Cystourethrogram

 Fluoroscopy makes it possible to see internal organs in motion.
 When the bladder is filled with and then emptied of a water-soluble contrast material, the radiologist is able to view and assess the anatomy and function of the bladder and lower urinary tract.

 What are some common uses of the procedure?

 A voiding cystourethrogram enables a radiologist, a physician specifically trained to supervise and interpret radiology examinations, to detect abnormalities in the flow of urine through the lower urinary tract.
-This examination is often recommended after a urinary tract infection to check for a condition known as vesicoureteral (VU) reflux.
+This examination is often recommended after a urinary tract infection to check for a condition known as vesicoureteral reflux.

-About VU Reflux
+About Vesicoureteral Reflux

 Urine is produced in the kidney and flows through the ureter, the tube that carries urine from each kidney to the bladder.
 A valve mechanism prevents urine from backing up into the kidneys as the bladder gets full.
 Urine leaves the bladder through the urethra and is eliminated from the body during urination.